Weiwei-Su112/Adaptive-LASSO-for-higher-order-oscillatory-systems/README.md

 Su, W., Hata, S., Kori, H. et al. Distinguishing pairwise and higher-order interactions in coupled oscillators from time series.
 Commun Phys 9, 38 (2026).

-(later referred as "the paper") as the supplementary code material, and is able to generate all graph and table data presented in the context.
+(later referred as "the paper") as the supplementary code material, and is able to generate all graph and table data presented in the manuscript.

 ## Requirement
 Python3 (3.11.x, also tested on 3.9.x and 3.10.x)